 - Overcome negative thoughts and behaviors replacing them with positive ones that build self-esteem

 - Live in harmony with those around them

 On this web site you'll find information about our unique approach to educating children with ADD, ADHD and Asperger's Syndrome.
 We are exceptionally skilled at helping children with learning and behavioral challenges.

 - Hunter offers kindergarten through eighth-grade education for children ages 5 through 15.
 Students may live on campus or commute to Hunter as day students.

-- Our students are bright, however in today's world their ADD, ADHD or Asperger's Syndrome have led to significant behavioral issues that hinder success and undermine self-esteem.
+- Our students are bright, however in today's world their ADHD, Anxiety, Autism or Mood Disorders have led to significant behavioral issues that hinder success and undermine self-esteem.

 - We accept about 30 students per year.
 This small student body allows us to create a caring, intimate environment that nurtures and supports each child individually.

 - The Summer Program at Hunter offers a four or eight-week residential camp that offers both academic and recreational activities.
 It's a great way for children and their parents to become familiar with Hunter.
 Students can enroll in either one four week session or the entire summer session of eight weeks.